imsweb/cconf/README.md

 ## Key and File Policies

-Any source that specifies a `key_file` may also specify a `key_policy` which will perform additional checks when opening the `key_file`.
-By default `key_policy` is set to `cconf.UserOnly`, which checks that the key file is owned by the current user, and has no permissions granted to group or other users (i.e. `600` mode).
+A source may specify a key file policy (`keys=cconf.KeyFile(name, policy=...)`) which performs additional checks when opening the key file.
+By default `KeyFile.policy` is set to `cconf.UserOnly`, which checks that the key file is owned by the current user, and has no permissions granted to group or other users (i.e. `600` mode).

 Similarly, `EnvFile` and `EnvDir` sources accept a `policy` argument (which defaults to `None`) that will perform policy checks when opening the environment files.
 You may set